Arch Capital Group Ltd. (ACGL) Stock Price and Analyst Predictions

 ACGL) stock’s latest price update

-The stock price of Arch Capital Group Ltd. (NASDAQ: ACGL) has surged by 1.38 when compared to previous closing price of 70.79, but the company has seen a 1.70% gain in its stock price over the last five trading sessions.
+The stock price of Arch Capital Group Ltd. (NASDAQ: ACGL) has plunged by -0.11 when compared to previous closing price of 71.22, but the company has seen a 0.49% gain in its stock price over the last five trading sessions.

 ACGL’s Market Performance